-Long story short, the SI-1 clarity diamond above is at the higher end of the spectrum.
+The SI-1 clarity diamond above is at the higher end of the spectrum.
 Thus, it's a great example of a diamond with twinning wisps that I might buy myself.

 Keep in mind that each diamond clarity grade represents a range or spectrum of inclusion.
 That means that some SI-1 clarity diamonds will look better or worse than others.

 Some SI-1 clarity diamonds might be on the higher end of the spectrum towards VS-2 clarity.
 In contrast, other SI-1 clarity diamonds will be on the low end of the spectrum towards SI-2 clarity.

 Other SI-1 clarity diamonds will be in the middle of the range and be textbook examples.
-The same principle applies to twinning wisps within diamonds.
-Some will be more extensive and visible than others, but you can trust Brian Gavin to give a fair assessment.
+The same principle applies to twinning wisps, and some will be more extensive and visible than others.

 Video of Twinning Wisps Inclusions:

 Take the video for this Brian Gavin Signature diamond for a spin.
 Click your mouse's left button over the video frame.
 Then, hold it down while you drag the diamond left or right.

 Twinning wisps within diamonds vary from stone to stone.
 Thus, the visibility differs depending on the depth and location within the diamond.